 For additional information the students should refer to the Curriculum Guide with Brandeis equivalent courses that need to be taken at Brandeis to qualify for the guaranteed admission.

 Additionally, here is a list of Frequently Asked Questions compiled by the Columbia program.

 Olin College offers a five-course Certificate in Engineering for students at Brandeis as part of a special collaboration.
 This certificate is not equivalent to an engineering degree, but represents a substantial investment in engineering courses that could help students pursue a wider field of postgraduate opportunities in industry or graduate school.
 The courses of study are designed to provide the student with a fundamental understanding of an engineering field, and typically consist of courses ranging from introductory engineering courses to advanced courses.One of the five courses may be an approved Brandeis course with the remaining four taken through cross-registration at Olin.
 There are six programs of study: Engineering Design, Materials Engineering, Bioengineering, Electrical and Computer Engineering, Mechanical Engineering, and Engineering Systems.
 For students who want to concentrate their studies and immerse themselves in a team-based engineering environment through residence at Olin, there is an option to enroll at Olin for a semester.
 Students who pursue this option typically major in computer science and/or physics.
-For further details and to explore academic options, please consult with either Kim Godsoe (Dean of Academic Services) or Professor Timothy Hickey (Computer Science).
-For direct consultation at Olin, contact the Certificate Program Coordinator, 781-292-2559.
+Please refer to Olin's website for further details and to explore academic options.